Learn about different kinds of animals, experience them up close, and see how they fit into the natural world.

 Many of the animals in the Animal Discovery Room (ADR) have been donated by patrons of the Lawrence Hall of Science.

 We do accept donations on occasion, but due to space limitations, we carefully screen all animals before they become a part of our teaching animal collection.
 ADR animals must be easily handled and even-tempered, since many are used in classes with children and members of the public.
 We also occasionally accept used animal enclosures as long as they are in good condition.
 If you would like to support the care of our animals by making an online monetary donation, please fill out our secure online contribution form, and specify "For the Animal Discovery Room" in the Additional Details section.

 We house more than 50 species of animals and attempt to maintain variation in the ADR when accepting animal donations.
 Please contact us if you are interested in donating your animal or used animal enclosure to find out if it meets all of our criteria.

 Special care is taken to ensure that all of our animals are housed correctly, with the proper substrate, heat, light, humidity, and enrichment.
 Undergraduate Animal Discovery Room (ADR) helpers, with the assistance of teen interns, conduct daily checks of all ADR animals.
 Helpers and interns are the first to notice any changes in the animals’ behavior or physical appearance.
 If there is a behavioral or physical change in an animal, it is monitored and may receive vet care depending on the severity of the situation.
 In order to monitor all of the ADR animals, we conduct monthly weight checks.
 New or sick animals are weighed weekly to ensure that they are adjusting well and staying healthy.
 When needed, we administer medicine, supplied by our veterinarians.

-UC Berkeley Office of Laboratory and Animal Care (OLAC) veterinarians provide care for all LHS animals according to campus animal care and USDA regulations.
+UC Berkeley Office of Laboratory and Animal Care (OLAC) veterinarians provide care for all our animals according to campus animal care and USDA regulations.
 Veterinarians are available 24/7 to provide quality veterinary care and advice.
 They do routine checkups on all of the animals, as well as operations and x-rays, and provide other veterinary services.